-Red rice, which is extremely nutritious and similar to brown rice, forms the main chunk of most meals in Bhutan.
-It is pale pink, soft, and slightly sticky after cooking, and comes along with one or two side dishes containing meat or vegetables.
-Pork, beef and chicken are eaten regularly.
-Some of the commonly eaten vegetables include spinach, pumpkins, turnips, radishes, tomatoes, riverweed, onions and green beans.
-When you are in Bumthang, central Bhutan, buckwheat pancakes and noodles replace rice as the favourite staple.
+Red rice, a highly nutritious staple similar to brown rice, is the heart of most Bhutanese meals.
+Once cooked, it takes on a pale pink hue, with a soft, slightly sticky texture.
+Meals are typically served with one or two side dishes, featuring either meat or vegetables.
+Pork, beef, and chicken are commonly enjoyed, while popular vegetables include spinach, pumpkins, turnips, radishes, tomatoes, riverweed, onions, and green beans.

 Dining Out in Bhutan